A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-The paper begins with an independent derivation of the result in \textsc{Allen 1985} for the convergence of $\sqrt[r]{a+\sqrt[r]{a+\sqrt[r]{\cdots}}}$ in the special case $a=1$.
-It then develops the following generalization of \textsc{P\'{o}lya 1916} {P\'{o}lya, G.}: Given $a_n\ge 0$, integers $r_n>1$, let
+The paper begins with an independent derivation of the result in \hyperref[All1985]{\textsc{Allen 1985}} for the convergence of $\sqrt[r]{a+\sqrt[r]{a+\sqrt[r]{\cdots}}}$ in the special case $a=1$.
+It then develops the following generalization of \hyperref[Pol1916]{\textsc{P\'{o}lya 1916}} {Polya@P\'{o}lya, G.}: Given $a_n\ge 0$, integers $r_n>1$, let

 Then converges if $\alpha<\log r$; diverges if $\alpha>\log R$; may converge or diverge if $\alpha\in[\log r, \log R]$; and converges if $a_n\in[0,1]$ for all $n\in\mathbb{Z}^+$.
-(Compare \textsc{Herschfeld 1935, Theorem III}.)
+(Compare \hyperref[Her1935]{\textsc{Herschfeld 1935, Theorem III}}.)
 The author gives an error estimate for the approximants, and shows how roots of some polynomial equations can be approximated by continued $r_i$th roots.
-The only reference given is \textsc{P\'{o}lya and Szeg\"{o} 1925} {P\'{o}lya, G.}.
+The only reference given is \hyperref[Pol1925]{\textsc{P\'{o}lya and Szeg\"{o} 1925}} {Polya@P\'{o}lya, G.}.